-Employment is a critical part of community inclusion for people with disabilities.
-For youth, a smooth transition from education to employment is equally essential.
+Employment is a critical part of community inclusion for both older adults and people with disabilities.
+When they don’t have opportunities to work, we all miss out.
+For youth with disabilities, a smooth transition from education to employment is essential.
 Securing and maintaining employment helps many people to achieve independence in their communities, but there are often barriers to accessing meaningful and integrated employment.

 - Protection and Advocacy Systems (P&As) – P&As advocate for competitive, integrated employment for people with disabilities and protect clients’ rights to be free from employment discrimination based on disability.

 - State Councils on Developmental Disabilities – Councils promote competitive integrated employment through systems change and capacity building efforts.
 Several Councils support Project Search, which provides internship opportunities for individuals with developmental disabilities.

 - Assistive Technology Programs provide information on tools and services that can help a person with a disability perform activities that might otherwise be difficult, whether at home or in the workplace.

 - Self Advocacy Resource and Technical Assistance Center (SARTAC) offers resources, training, best practices, and more to support the self-advocacy community.